 God’s highest and greatest intention has always been to know and be known by his people.
 It was only after he revealed himself that he gave them a standard to live by.
 This principle is evident in the New Testament as well.
-Christ comes as deliverer and to make the father known, then later through the epistles he instructs us how to live.
-If you are struggling with this principle think of it like this – “I don’t do business with someone until I first get to know them”.
+Christ comes as deliverer and to make the Father known, then later through the epistles he instructs us how to live.
+If you are struggling with this principle think of it like this – God reveals himself first before he requires or expects a response from us.

 Failure of the Old System

 In spite of the fact that God passionately desires to relate to his creation, he doesn’t just wink at the wicked heart.
 No, that is what we discussed in earlier chapters, that the priesthood and the law are used to bring us back home.
 But there were problems with the priesthood as well as the law.
 Both had to do with the physical, natural world.
 They depended on our performance and ability so they would need to be replaced at some point, but why?

 - The people were not able to meet the demands of the law

 - The priests did not faithfully execute the duties of being priests.

 We have already spent significant time tackling our inability to meet the law’s demands, so let’s focus on the priesthood.